chaitanyamurarka/Capital-Optimization/Readme.md

 Assumed Problem Statement :
-* There is a toy company with some opening inventory
 * Its has 50 stores and 35 products
 * Different product are demanded at different stores at different times
+* A capital x is required in every week to satisfy this demands
+* But we have limited capital to invest
-* We need to manage our funds in such a way that we earn maximum profit
+* What should we buy to our inventory every week so that we earn maximum profit

 Step1 :
 * 'sales.csv' was converted to 'Weekly-Sales.csv' data using Tableau.